sabrinachowdhuryoshin/Python-AI-Face-Detection-App/README.md

 # Python AI Face Detection App

-This GitHub project demostrates simple python based applications that use machine learning algorithms to detect faces in images, live webcam feeds, and videos.
+This GitHub project demonstrates simple python based applications that use machine learning algorithms to detect faces in images, live webcam feeds, and videos.

 # Features
 - Can detect faces in static images or in live webcam feeds